Expanded atmospheres and winds in Type I X-ray bursts from accreting neutron stars: Model description and methods

 We assume an ideal monatomic gas equation of state, with pressure and internal energy

-where $\mu$ is the mean molecular weight.
+where $k$ is the Boltzmann constant, $m_p$ is the proton mass and $\mu$ is the mean molecular weight.
 Note that we treat $\mu$ as a constant of the model, meaning the composition of the gas is fixed.
-We write the radiation energy density as $U_R=aT^4$, and we will define the radiation pressure $P_R$ later in this section.
+We write the radiation energy density as $U_R=aT^4$ where $a$ is the radiation constant, and we will define the radiation pressure $P_R$ later in this section.
 We use the usual ratio $\beta=P_g/P$ to track the relative importance of these pressures throughout the flow.
 As discussed by \cite{Quinn1985} and \cite{Joss1987}, at moderate to high optical depths, LTE applies and the gas and radiation can be described with a single temperature $T$ (even though the opacity is scattering dominated, Compton scattering is able to keep the photons and gas at the same temperature; \citealt{Joss1987}).
 In regions of low optical depth, $T$ measures the radiation energy density via $T^4=U_R/a$.
 We still use eqs.~\eqref{eq:kappa} and \eqref{eq:eos} in these regions since the gas pressure is negligible ($\beta\ll 1$) and $\kappa\approx\kappa_0$, independent of temperature.

 We model the transition between optically thick and optically thin regions using FLD as described by \citet{Levermore1981}, but with added factors of $\Psi$ to account for general relativity and produce the correct limits (see \citealt{Rahman2019} for a similar approach to neutrino transport in GR).
 The radiative flux is given by